oicr-gsi/robust-paper/response-to-reviewers.md

 > public releases (which is important) but also as a matter of good
 > practice even for software not intended to be released.

 We think it's important too, but it's a tough sell in some crowds.
-We've added a reference to another educational article, "A Quick Introduction to Version Control with Git and GitHub".
+Version control is its own rule now, and we've added a reference to another educational article, "A Quick Introduction to Version Control with Git and GitHub".

 > Reuse software
 >